Particle-Guided Diffusion Models for Partial Differential Equations: Acknowledgment

 \section{Acknowledgment}

-This work was partially supported by the Swedish Research Council (project no: 2024-05011), the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg (KAW) Foundation, and the Excellence Center at Linköping--Lund in Information Technology (ELLIIT).
-Computations were enabled by the supercomputing resource Berzelius provided by National Supercomputer Centre at Link\"{o}ping University and the KAW foundation.
+This work was financially supported by the Swedish Research Council (project no: 2024-05011), the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg (KAW) Foundation, and the Excellence Center at Linköping--Lund in Information Technology (ELLIIT).
+Computations were enabled by the Berzelius resource at the National Supercomputer Centre, provided by the Knut and Alice Wallenberg Foundation.